JuliaEarth/GeoStats.jl/docs/src/kriging.md

 \mu(\x) = \sum_k \beta_k m_k(\x)
 ```

-Differently than Universal Kriging, the functions ``m_k`` are not necessarily polynomials of the spatial coordinates.
+Differently than Universal Kriging, the functions ``m_k`` are not necessarily polynomials of the geospatial coordinates.
 In practice, they represent a list of variables that is strongly correlated (and co-located) with the variable being
 estimated.